 The brick bonds illustrated below represent the most common masonry coursing.
-From these bonds, an infinite number of bonds can be developed.
+From these bonds, an infinite number of bonds and patterns can be developed.

-A common bond has a course of headers is inserted every five or six courses.
+A common bond, also referred to as the American bond, has a course of headers inserted every five or six courses.
 A header is always centered on a stretcher and the joints of each course of headers always align.

-The English bond is comprised of alternating courses of stretchers and headers where a header is centered above a stretcher.
+The English bond is built with alternating courses of stretchers and headers where a header is centered above a stretcher.
 The joints of the stretcher courses align and the joints of the header courses align.

 For the Flemish bond, each course is made up of alternating stretchers and headers.
 Each header is centered on a stretcher above and below.

 The pattern can be varied by including multiple stretchers between each header within the course, which then changes the name to a Garden Wall bond.

 The stack bond is made up of courses of stretchers where each stretcher is stacked directly above a stretcher and the joints align.
 This is not a structural bond and is generally used on interiors for non-load bearing walls.